 - successful striking of plaintiffs’ experts through Daubert briefing;

-- multiple granted motions for summary judgment, resulting in take-nothing judgments for the defendant;
+- multiple granted motions for summary judgment, resulting in take-noting judgments for the defendant;

-- full defense verdicts at multiple trials; and
+- full defense verdict at multiple trials; and

 - the successful defense of positive trial-court outcomes on appeal.